|

 corresponding reference sphere (red dots): for the reference

-centered at the mid point of defocus M, and for the two reference spheres centered at either sagittal or tangential focus (S
+centered at the mid point of defocus M, and those centered at either sagittal or tangential focus (S

 and T, respectively; the deviation for the former has

-cylindrical form oriented horizontally, for the latter vertically).
-The P-V error is identical at all three focus location; however, the
+All three spheres coincide at the red dotted line.
+The P-V error is identical at all three focus locations; however, the

-deviation averaged over the wavefront is lower at the mid-focus by a
+deviation averaged over the wavefront (RMS error) is lower at the mid-focus by a

-factor 0.82, making it best (diffraction) focus.
+factor 0.82, making it the best (diffraction) focus.
 Solid blue line in

 the central cross-section of the actual wavefront vs. perfect reference